Currently available for £699.00 from Sweatband.com

 In terms of controls and the console, the EzRun is up there in terms of features with much more expensive machines.
 At the centre, there is a 5-inch blue back-lit LCD display which provides all the essential feedback.
 There there are speed and incline quick keys to enable easy manual control of the machine.
 So for those that just want to use a treadmill with a minimum of fuss and configuration, it’s a simple case of hitting the start button on the console, waiting for the countdown before the belt starts moving and then either using the quick keys to set a target speed / incline or the adjustment keys on the handlebars to make small adjustments.

 Finally, there is a tablet holder and a little Bluetooth button.
-When this is pressed (the treadmill must be in standby mode), it activates the Bluetooth chip in the console and allowed the treadmill to be paired to a compatible phone or tablet.
-The tablet holder can hold a phone or a tablet and there are a few apps that are compatible with DKN machines such as DKN Run (replaces console controls / display) and iWorld that allows you to plot a route on google maps and get access to street view shots that periodically change as you run (with the incline of the treadmill automatically changing to reflect the gradient of the terrain).
+When this is pressed (the treadmill must be in standby mode), it activates the Bluetooth chip in the console and allows the treadmill to be paired with a compatible phone or tablet.
+The tablet holder can hold a phone or a tablet and there are a few apps that are compatible with DKN machines such as Kinomap which provides rolling videos and controls the incline of the machine to match the gradient of the terrain in the footage.

 The folding mechanism is pretty standard with a hydraulic cylinder providing making the deck feel lighter and providing a soft drop facility.
 Being a substantial machine, EzRun isn’t a machine that should be moved around frequently.
 It does have transport wheels and to move it, you fold the deck and put your foot against a cross beam in the base of the frame and tilt the treadmill onto two wheels.